woopear/larastup/README.md

     ```bash
     $ php artisan make:model Role -mf
     ```
-    6. copy other folder
+    7. copy other folder
-    - copy folder `app/View/Components/`
+    - copy folder `app/View/`
     - copy folder `ressources/views`
+    - copy folder `app/Http/Requests`
+    - copy file in `app/Http/Middleware/RoleMiddleware.php`
+    - copy file in `routes/web.php`

+    > look at files related to user,
+    > role and uncomment what you need
+    > and customize as you want

-    7. params your provider of mail in file `.env`
+    8. params your provider of mail in file `.env`
     ```bash
     MAIL_MAILER=smtp
     MAIL_HOST=mailhog